-Among the Dow components that reported early Tuesday, chemical and bioscience company DuPont reported a sharp drop in income on weakness in its electronics, communications and other businesses, but the results still beat analysts' forecasts and DuPont's stock rose 77 cents, or 1.6 percent, to $47.76.
+Among the Dow components reporting Tuesday, chemical and bioscience company DuPont reported a sharp drop in income on weakness in its electronics, communications and other businesses, but the results still beat analysts' forecasts and DuPont's stock rose 43 cents to $47.42.

-A fourth member of the Dow 30, property and casualty insurer Travelers Cos., led the Dow higher after it said core income categories like investments and premiums written rose in the fourth quarter.
-Net income fell because of claims filed in the wake of Superstorm Sandy.
-The stock shot up $2.01, or 2.6 percent, to $78.32, after hitting an all-time closing high of $76.31 on Friday.
+A third member of the Dow 30, property and casualty insurer Travelers Cos., led the Dow higher after it said core income categories like investments and premiums written rose in the fourth quarter.
+Net income fell because of costs related to Superstorm Sandy.
+The stock shot up $2.67, or 3.5 percent, to $78.98, after hitting an all-time closing high of $76.31 on Friday.

 The market was closed on Monday for the Martin Luther King Jr. holiday.

-Yet another company hit by Superstorm Sandy was Delta Air Lines, which said its fourth-quarter profit was nearly wiped out after it was forced to cancel more than 20,000 flights.
+Another company hit by Superstorm Sandy was Delta Air Lines, which said its fourth-quarter profit was nearly wiped out after it was forced to cancel more than 20,000 flights.
 The storm hit Delta harder than other airlines because it slowed operations at Delta's new oil refinery near Philadelphia.
-Delta fell rose 50 cents to $14.11.
+Delta fell 2 cents to $13.59.

 Railroads CSX and Norfolk Southern also announce after the close.
 Rail companies are seen as a bellwether for the broader economy because their results track the demand for transportation of materials used in manufacturing and goods sold to consumers and businesses.

-The yield on the benchmark 10-year Treasury note was unchanged at 1.84 percent.
+The yield on the benchmark 10-year Treasury note edged up to 1.86 percent from 1.84 percent.